jgd10/ScriptTipFriday/argparse/argparse.md

 ## What does a CLI "look like"?

 A CLI has the following components: "the command" (`python` in Python, or some other alias like `py2` or `py3` are common), "the option(s)" (flags that indicate what you want to do.
 The most common being the `--help` flag.), and "the argument(s)" (information you want to insert into the script, like the path to a file, for example).
-In vanilla Python there is one "command", the call to `python` and one argument every time, the script name/path.
+In vanilla Python there is one "command", the call to `python` and at least one argument every time, the script name/path.

 ```shell
 python my_script.py